RampyIO/api-specifications/service-api.md

 #### Receiving orders for a customer

-In order to identify and be able to retrieve all operations for a customer - address, a custom message and its signature will be needed.
+In order to identify the customer and be able to retrieve all operations for a customer - address, a custom message and its signature will be needed.
 Due to GET those parameters need to be provided as query parameters.

 <details>
  <summary><code>GET</code> <code><b>/v1/operations</b></code></summary>